AndrewDucDanhDo/Software-Engineering-Studio-2A/backend/README.md

    When running in `dev` mode when changes are detected in the `src` folder the server will automatically be reloaded to reflect the changes.

 ### The Docker Way

+Make sure to follow the prerequisite steps above for setting the firebase service account key.

 1. Build the docker container